 The spy-like lifestyle was first mentioned in 1964 by Harry D Shultz in his novel “How to Keep Your Money and Your Freedom”.
 The original Flag Theory was comprised of the following 3 flags: (1) a second passport, (2) a safe location for your assets outside your own country and (3) a legal address in a tax haven.

-A free individual, living in a not so free world.
+A free individual, living in a not-so-free world.

-WG Hill later coined the term “Flag theory” and also refined the idea that a person could be a “PT” a permanent traveler – also known as a perpetual tourist or just passing through, and he added an additional 2 flags: (4) where the millionaire invests his money and (5) living in the playgrounds.
-Flag theory and permanent travel was once designed for the ultra rich and the independently wealthy, but now can be properly utilized by anyone willing to pursue an international perspective.
+WG Hill later coined the term “Flag theory” and also refined the idea that a person could be a “PT” – a permanent traveler – also known as a perpetual tourist or just passing through, and he added an additional 2 flags: (4) where the millionaire invests his money and (5) living in the playgrounds.
+Flag theory and permanent travel were once designed for the ultra rich and the independently wealthy, but now can be properly utilized by anyone willing to pursue an international perspective.